StefanVet/Mutualism/README.md

 # Mutualism
-Modeling a mutualistic microbial system
+Modeling a mutualistic microbial system that can display bistability.
+A detailed description of the equations and dynamics, can be found in https://www.nature.com/articles/s41598-020-63772-4

 This project concerns the modeling of a microbial system that consists of two mutualistic cross-feeding species.